AgustinCB/docker-api/README.md

 * **tests**
 * **promises**

 The current status of the package is in development.
-From the [API reference](https://docs.docker.com/engine/reference/api/docker_remote_api_v1.24), there's full support and test for section 3.1 and 3.3, experimental support for section 3.2.
-The rest of the API is still pending.
+From the [API reference](https://docs.docker.com/engine/reference/api/docker_remote_api_v1.24), there's full support and test for sections 3.1, 3.2 and 3.3.

 ## Installation